 Expected results you may define include, but are not limited to:

 - Triggering a specific event code

 - Applying a specified claim status

 Like test claims, test scenarios are saved and can be re-executed.

 When test scenarios include multiple test claims, they are run in a sequence you define; this provides the ability to test more complex scenarios involving more than one claim.
 The final test claim in the sequence is used to validate the expected result.

 To view the list of test scenarios or create a new one, from the left panel, click Test suite>Test scenarios.
 The Test scenarios list opens and displays all the scenarios in the system, the number of claims associated with the scenario, the last run date, and the status of that run.Creating a test scenario

-To create a test scenario, click Add test scenario on the top right of the Test scenarios list.
+To create a test scenario, click Add test scenario on the upper-right of the Test scenarios list.

 The Add test scenario tab opens.